-For Africa, volcanic eruptions resulting in an asymmetrical latitudinal aerosol burden (e.g., the Katmai eruption in 1912 and El Chichón in 1982) are thus thought to have enhanced 20th century Sahelian drought conditions by shifting the surface temperature maxima and influencing the strength and position of Hadley cells (Haywood et al 2013).
-Of the Nile, monsoon rainfall over the Ethiopian highlands contributes (mainly via the Blue Nile and Atbara River) ~85% to the summer flood over the Egyptian plains and is a strong control over the associated interannual variability of the flood (Melesse et al., 2011).
-Years of diminished African monsoon rainfall were historically associated with insufficient river water to extensively practice the flood recession agriculture that ordinarily delivered such high agriculturally productivity in the Nile valley, and for which ancient Egypt was famed.
-But the Nile summer flood was also famously mercurial, with insufficient flooding often leading to adverse societal impacts (e.g., Bell, 1975; Butzer, 1976, 1984; Said, 1993; Hassan, 1997a, b; Hassan, 2007; McCormick, 2013).
-Some of this variability was likely driven by explosive volcanism.
-The Laki fissure eruption series (1783/84) thus injected approximately 122 Mt of SO2 into the atmosphere over eight months and produced a strong cooling and suppression of African monsoon (Oman et al., 2006; D'Arrigo et al., 2011), resulting in reduced Nile River flooding (Oman et al., 2005, 2006; Mikhail, 2015), or what is known colloquially as "Nile failure".
-Similar impacts have been simulated over the African region for the Katmai (1912) eruption (Vorosmarty et al., 1998; Thordarson and Self, 2003; Oman et al., 2005, 2006).

-One of the most richly documented periods of ancient Egyptian history is the Ptolemaic era, 305-30 BCE, during which time Egypt was ruled by Greeks in a lineage beginning with Ptolemy I Soter (d.
+- Volcanic eruptions resulting in an asymmetrical latitudinal aerosol burden (e.g., the Katmai eruption in 1912 and El Chichón in 1982) are thought to have enhanced the 20th century Sahelian drought by shifting the surface temperature maxima and influencing the strength and position of Hadley cells (Haywood et al 2013).
+The Laki fissure eruption series (1783/84) injected approximately 122 Mt of SO2 into the atmosphere over eight months and produced a strong cooling and suppression of African monsoon (Oman - 90 et al., 2006; D'Arrigo et al., 2011), resulting in reduced Nile River flooding, or what is known colloquially as "Nile failure".
+Similar impacts were simulated over the African region for the Katmai (1912) eruption (Vorosmarty et al., 1998; Thordarson and Self, 2003; Oman et al., 2005; Oman et al., 2006).
+African monsoon rainfall over the Ethiopian highlands contributes (mainly via the Blue Nile and Atbara River) ~85% to the Nile summer flood over the Egyptian plains and is a strong control over the associated - 95 interannual variability of the flood (Melesse et al., 2011).
+Before the construction of large dams in the twentieth century, a failure of the African monsoon was thus historically associated with insufficient water to extensively practice the flood recession agriculture that ordinarily delivered such high agriculturally productivity in the Nile valley, and for which ancient Egypt was famed, often leading to adverse societal impacts (e.g., Butzer, 1976; Hassan, 1997; Hassan et al., 2007). - 100 One of the most richly documented periods of ancient Egyptian history is the Ptolemaic era, 305-30 BCE, during which time Egypt was ruled by Greeks in a lineage beginning with Ptolemy I Soter (d.
 283 BCE), who had been one of Alexander the Great's key generals and instrumental in the conquest of Egypt.
-The period distinguishes itself through its mixing of Greek and Egyptian traditions and its great material, cultural and scientific achievement (not least in the founding of the city of Alexandria on the Mediterranean coast with its famed Great Library and Lighthouse), but also through its chronic political instability (McGing, 1997; Ludlow and Manning, 2016; 2021).
-Little consideration has been given to external environmental influences in this history, despite the great dependence of Egyptian agriculture on the Nile summer flood.
-However, recent work has revealed a repeated close correlation between the timing and frequency of revolts and the ice-core-based dates of inferred-tropical and NH extratropical explosive eruptions (Ludlow and Manning, 2016, 2021; Manning et al., 2017).
-Just one example is the "Great Theban Revolt" of c.207 BCE, occurring shortly after a notable 209 BCE tropical eruption, when the Ptolemies lost control of large areas of the Nile Valley to a sequence of two apparently native Egyptian Pharaohs (Sigl et al., 2015; Ludlow and Manning, 2016; Ludlow et al., 2022).
+The period distinguishes itself through its mixing of Greek and Egyptian traditions and its great material, cultural and scientific achievement (not least in the founding of the city of Alexandria on the - 105 Mediterranean coast with its famed Great Library and Lighthouse), but also through its chronic political instability through time (Ludlow and Manning, 2016; 2021).
+Historical records attest to dynastic power struggles and repeated revolts against Ptolemaic rule that have, until recently, been mainly credited to the poor quality of Ptolemaic leadership, particularly following the death of Ptolemy III in 222 BCE (McGing, 1997; Veïsse, 2004).
+Little consideration has been given to external environmental influences, despite the - 110 great dependence of Egyptian agriculture on the Nile summer flood.
+Recent chronological corrections to ice-core-based volcanic forcing histories for the Ptolemaic period (Sigl et al., 2015) have, however, revealed a close correspondence between the timing and frequency of revolts and inferred-tropical and NH extratropical explosive eruptions (Ludlow and Manning, 2016, 2021; Manning et al., 2017), implying a previously unrecognized role for volcanism in the turbulent history of the kingdom.
+An example is the

-The temporal correspondence between internal revolts and explosive volcanism certainly appears recurrent and non-random in the Ptolemaic Egypt (Ludlow and Manning, 2016, 2021; Manning et al., 2017; Izdebski et al., 2022).
-That the revolts and volcanic eruptions under study are known from different archives with independent chronologies (historical documentary and ice-core) has also helped to exclude potential biases in estimating this statistical significance.
-For example, inflated positive correlations may result when events are known from the same sources (e.g., between extreme weather and societal stresses such as famine or disease, if those instances of extreme weather that contributed to such stresses were more likely to have been documented than those that didn't (White and Pei, 2020)).
-While the results of Ludlow and Manning (2016, 2021) and Manning et al. (2017) thus implies a causal linkage between explosive eruptions and Ptolemaic-era revolts, much work remains to determine its underlying character, including how direct or indirect it may have been, whether this changed meaningfully between revolts (which varied in date, geography and scale), and (relatedly) what pathways were in effect to "operationalize" any such linkage.
-Answering such questions is now deemed a key challenge for climate historians and related scholars (White and Pei, 2020).
-Taken alone, such a correlation does not establish (nor necessarily even imply) causation.
-Causality is, however, at least implied in cases where analyses are conducted alongside statistical significance testing, with the resulting correlations considered unlikely to have arisen purely by chance, and when such results are interpreted with reference to the relevant historical context, allowing causal "pathways" to be credibly hypothesized (Izdebski et al., 2022).
+"Great Theban Revolt" of c.207 BCE, occurring shortly after a notable 209 BCE tropical eruption, when the Ptolemies lost control of large areas of the Nile Valley to a sequence of two apparently native Egyptian Pharaohs (Sigl et al., 2015; Ludlow et al., 2022).